Dream Symbols Dictionary

 A mountain represents challenges, ambitious goals, and spiritual quest.
 Climbing a mountain symbolizes efforts to reach your goals.

 Ask yourself: What challenge am I facing?
-Is the effort worth it?

 N Symbols starting with N